What You Should Know about Funding Ohio Courts

 Q: Who pays to build and/or operate local courthouses?

 A: Courthouses are paid for through local dollars.
-If it is a county courthouse or a county-operated municipal courthouse, then the county commissioners appropriate the funds needed to build, repair, or operate the facility.
-Municipal courthouses that are not county operated are funded by the local municipal authority, which is typically the mayor or city council.
+If it is a county courthouse or a county-operated municipal courthouse, then the county commissioners appropriate the funds needed to build, repair or operate the facility.
+Municipal courthouses that are not county operated are funded by the local municipal authority, which is typically the mayor and city council.
 These same entities pay the salaries of court employees.
 Some funds to operate the courts may be provided by local court costs.